If you would like your child to try out for the Bristol Penguin Swim Academy, please contact Polly Mullen by email – firstname.lastname@example.org

 For junior school aged swimmers to learn advanced skills and techniques that will prepare swimmers at the beginning of their competitive swimming journey.
 There are 4 squads within this cluster, Development 1, 2 and 3 and Junior Club.
 The Junior Club is for non-competitive swimmers graduating from the Swim Academy that want to maintain their swimming fitness and improve their technique.

 For swimmers 18 years and over who are both competitive and non-competitive swimmers.
 Masters swimmers are encouraged to participate in the coaching of the squads so that they can pass on their experience and skills.
-Masters swimmers have access to five sessions a week with over four hours of swimming.
+Masters swimmers have access to five sessions a week with over five hours of swimming.
 Many of our masters swimmers also coach for Penguins and are therefore eligible to swim for a reduced fee.